Carrot juice is absolutely awesome.

 Step 4.
 Put The Carrots In The Juicer!

-Yup, after you’ve prepared them you just have to get them into the juicer and you’ll have delicious carrot juice coming out the other end.
+Yup, after you’ve prepared them you just have to put them into the juicer and you’ll have delicious carrot juice coming out the other end.

 Step 5.
 Add Filtered Water

 This is to taste, you certainly don’t have to do it but I like to add a little water if I’m having straight carrot juice in the morning.

 It helps soften it down and to me tastes a little better.
 If you’re having anything else (apples, oranges) with it then you probably don’t need any water.

 The water just gets added to the glass a little at a time and stirred in until you get the perfect consistency and flavor for you.

 How To Make Carrot Juice In A Blender

 Never fear, you can still have delicious carrot juice even if you don’t have a juicer, you can use any blender you’ve got whether it’s a Vitamix or a NutriBullet.
 It takes a little longer and you’ll need a juice strainer but once your carrots are prepped you do the following.